xibosignage/xibo-manual/source/en/layouts_regions.md

 **Please note: Overlapping Regions is not supported for Windows Players.**

-{tip}
-We are currently working on supporting this with the Linux Player - [Supported Features](https://xibo.org.uk/xibo-for-linux) {/tip}

 If required, overlapping Regions can be ordered for playback using z-index settings.

 These are set from the **Positioning Tab**, by entering a number in the **Layer** field to determine the order that Region should be shown within the overall stack.